 The Policy Index return shall measure the success of the Fund's target allocation.
 It shall be calculated by using index rates of return for each asset class invested in by the Fund multiplied by the percent targeted to each asset class.
 The difference between the Allocation Index return and the Policy Index return measures the effects of deviating from the target allocation.
-If the Allocation Index return is greater than the Policy Index return, then deviating from the target allocation has added value.
+If the Allocation Index return, then deviating from the target allocation the target allocation has added value.
 If the Allocation Index return is less than the Policy Index return, then deviating has not added value.